noisemon/RestAPI/README.md

 # Rest API Documentation
-This document describes the Rest API which is used to in the NoiseMon backoffice.
+This document describes the Rest API which is used to access the NoiseMon backoffice.

 ## Authentication
 In order to create an account, a user must first register.
 For registration he needs a valid email address and choose a password.
 Every registration must be validated by clicking on a link received by email.